cpecoraro18/map-app/README.md

 Commit
 -----
-When starting a new feature, make a seperate branch.
+When starting a new feature, make a separate branch.
 When you are done, merge that branch into dev.